nikija/public/Distributor/README.md

 #### Done!

-This is all you need for basic setup of Mews Distributor.
+This is all you need for the basic setup of Mews Distributor.
 Any other code snippet in this documentation is for advanced usage.

 ### Advanced features (optional)